shrinerb/shrine/README.md

 Shrine has integrations for many commercial on-the-fly processing services, including [Cloudinary], [Imgix] and [Uploadcare].

-If you don't want to use a commercial service, [Attache] and [Dragonfly] are great open-source image servers.
-For Attache a Shrine integration is in progress, while for Dragonfly it is not needed.
+If you don't want to use a commercial service, [Dragonfly] is a great open-source image server.
+See [this blog post][processing post] on how you can integrate Dragonfly with Shrine.

 ## Chunked & Resumable uploads